elastic/puppet-beats/README.md

 #### Beats custom configuration

 This module recommends using [Hiera](https://puppet.com/docs/puppet/5.3/hiera_intro.html) for configuration data.
-You can either specify your complete Beats configuration in Hiera as YAML under `beats::<beat_name>::settings`:
+You can either specify your complete Beats configuration in Hiera or as a Puppet URL under `beats::<beat_name>::settings`.

+Configure in Hiera:

 ```yaml
 beats::auditbeat::settings: